keepassx/keepassx/README.md

 More detailed instructions available in the INSTALL file.

+### Command line help

+To see what options are available from the command line, including optional arguments you can pass, execute KeePassX with the option `-h` `--help` or `-?`.

 ## Contribute

 Coordination of work between developers is handled through the [KeePassX development](https://www.keepassx.org/dev/) site.